-We are already working hard to help customers who have been impacted by coronavirus by offering a mortgage payment deferral (payment holiday) or partial payment deferral for up to 3 months and this is still available for all mortgage customers until the 31 October 2020.
+We are already working hard to help customers who have been impacted by coronavirus by offering a mortgage payment deferral (payment holiday) or partial payment deferral and this is still available for mortgage customers until the 31st January 2021.

 If you have already taken a payment deferral and you are still impacted and need additional support for a longer period, we have options available.

-This could be either an extended payment deferral for up to a further 3 months or an alternative solution and we can review what is right for you depending on your personal circumstances.
-There is more detail below.
+This could be either an extended payment deferral for up to a maximum total of 6 months, or an alternative solution.
+We can review what is right for you depending on your personal circumstances.

 Below is some helpful information about mortgage payment deferrals.
 Please take the time to review this detail before getting in touch so you understand some of the options available to you.
 Whatever help you are looking for, it is very important that you don’t cancel your direct debit until we confirm to you that we have been able to approve your request and we will let you know what you need to do next.